-All of our courses are offered in a mode to suit busy modern lifestyles — from face-to-face to fully online, via intensive mode delivery, and in networked classrooms that allow students from across different campuses ‘real time’ interactions.
+All of our courses are offered in a mode to suit busy lifestyles — from face-to-face to fully online, via intensive mode delivery, and in networked classrooms that allow students from across different campuses to interact and collaborate in real-time.

 Dr Maeve Louise Heaney is Director of Theological Formation for Ministry in the Faculty of Theology and Philosophy.
 As a theologian, musician and composer, she interweaves the fields of theological aesthetics, spirituality and the arts.

-She is a consecrated missionary of a Catholic Institute for Consecrated Life, the Verbum Dei Missionary Fraternity.
-She completed her bachelor in theology at the Instituto Teológico San Pablo Apóstol, in Madrid, affiliated to the Pontifical Urbanian University, and her licentiate and doctorate at the Pontifical Gregorian University, in Rome.
+Dr Heaney is a consecrated missionary of a Catholic institute for consecrated life, the Verbum Dei Missionary Fraternity.
+She completed a theology degree at the Instituto Teológico San Pablo Apóstol, in Madrid, affiliated to the Pontifical Urbaniana University, and her licentiate and doctorate at the Pontifical Gregorian University in Rome.